nbicocchi/learn-java-javafx/code/camera/JavaFX - Windowing System.md

 }
 ```

-As `Alert`, `DialogPane` has so much features too, so it is recommended to take a look at the [corresponding documentation page](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/DialogPane.html).
+As `Alert`, `DialogPane` has so much features too, so it is recommended to take a look at the [documentation page](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/DialogPane.html).

-#### Modality
+### Modality

 The modality class defines three behaviour our dialog must look up to.
 These are:

-`NONE`: defines a top-level window that is not modal and does not block any other window.
+* `NONE`: defines a top-level window that is not modal and does not block any other window.
+* `WINDOW_MODAL`: defines a modal window that block events from being delivered to its entire owner window hierarchy.
 \
-\
-`WINDOW_MODAL`: Defines a modal window that block events from being delivered to its entire owner window hierarchy.
-Note: A Stage with modality set to WINDOW_MODAL, but its owner is null, is treated as if its modality is set to NONE.
+_Note_: A `Stage` with modality set to `WINDOW_MODAL`, but its owner is null, is treated as if its modality is set to `NONE`.

-\
+* `APPLICATION_MODAL`: defines a modal window that blocks events from being delivered to any other application window.

-As such to use this particular modality it's important to set the owner of the dialog.
+As such to use `WINDOW_MODAL` it's important to set the owner of the dialog.
 It can be done as follows:
 ```
 dialog.initOwner(stackPane.getScene().getWindow());
 ```
-In this case the root of the scene is a stack pane, to which we gave the fx id "stackPane".
+In this case the root of the scene is a stack pane, to which we gave the fx id `stackPane`.
-\
-\
-`APPLICATION_MODAL`: defines a modal window that blocks events from being delivered to any other application window.

 ## Bonus: Multiple Scenes